Miqats of Hajj and Umrah

 The Haram is the sacred boundary of Makkah within which certain acts are considered unlawful which may be lawful elsewhere.
-It is prohibited to hunt wild animals, damage any plant or tree, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
+It is prohibited to hunt wild animals, damage plants or trees, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
 If a violation is carried out within the precinct of the Haram, Damm or Sadaqah is required as expiation.

 The boundaries of the Haram are as follows: